PatrickF1/fzf.fish/README.md

 Omit the target path for both variables as `fzf.fish` will itself [specify the argument to preview](functions/_fzf_preview_file.fish).

-### Change what files are listed in Search Directory
+### Change what files are listed by Search Directory

 To pass custom options to `fd` when [Search Directory][] executes it to populate the list of files, set them in `fzf_fd_opts`: